ietf-rats-wg/eat/draft-ietf-rats-eat.md

 In other cases it may be through use of CBOR tags.
 There is no fixed mechanism across all use cases.

-This document also defines a new top-level message, the detached EAT bundle (see {{DEB}}), which holds a collection of detached claims sets and an EAT that provides integrity and authenticity protection for them.
+This document also defines another message, the detached EAT bundle (see {{DEB}}), which holds a collection of detached claims sets and an EAT that provides integrity and authenticity protection for them.
 Detached EAT bundles can be either CBOR or JSON encoded.

 The following CDDL defines the top-level `$EAT-CBOR-Tagged-Token`, `$EAT-CBOR-Untagged-Token` and `$EAT-JSON-Token-Formats` sockets (see {{Section 3.9 of -cddl}}), enabling future token formats to be defined.